Veronica Samuels

 Although a small museum, this former gas station-turned museum has Route 66 memorabilia and information about classic historic American gas stations.

-It makes you feel nostalgic as you find old model cars and vintage vehicles sitting out front and a garage filled with signs, vintage oil, tire, gas pumps, and more.
+It makes you feel nostalgic as you find old model cars and vintage vehicles sitting out front and a garage filled with signs, vintage oil, tyre, gas pumps, and more.

 VISIT TO THE ROUTE 66 MUSEUM AND GIFT SHOP

-Next to Pete’s Route 66 Gas Station Museum is the small Route 66 Museum And Gift Shop, is another place to relive the history and one of the best things to do in Williams AZ for history lovers.
+Next to Pete’s Route 66 Gas Station Museum is the small Route 66 Museum And Gift Shop, which is another place to relive the history and one of the best things to do in Williams AZ, for history lovers.

 Check out the collection of historical displays, exhibits, and statues.